-Our cider has again undergone a partial Malolactic fermentation which reduces the acidity a little, and improves mouthfeel.
-This reduction in acidity means we only need a smaller amount of residual sweetness to balance our cider; ie fewer calories per bottle, (a little over half that in a notable Foxy variety of 'cider'...and we dont mean MacIvors ;-) In this batch we left the acidity a little higher with the addition of some of our wild hedgerow apples to allow it to pair better with food.
+Our cider undergoesa partial Malolactic fermentation thanks to its long maturation period over the summer which reduces the acidity a little, and improves mouthfeel.
+This reduction in acidity means we only need a smaller amount of residual sweetness to balance our cider; ie fewer calories per bottle.
+In this batch we left the acidity a little higher with the addition of some of our wild hedgerow apples to allow it to pair better with food.

 From September until December 2016, fermented until July 2017

 Why does this date matter?
-Because this Cider will change with each year due to the change in proportion of the varieties the orchard grows, the growing weather and the fermenting weather, although like wine houses we will strive for a house style that best reflects the fruit of the year, or the character of a batch.
+Because our Ciders will change with each year due to the change in proportion of the varieties the orchard grows, the growing weather and the fermenting weather, although like wine houses we will strive for a house style that best reflects the fruit of the year, or the character of a batch.

-Aroma starts with a deep Red Apple, a hint of hay or meadow, and a light breadiness in the background.
+Aroma starts with Red Apple, a hint of hay or meadow, and a light breadiness in the background.

-A fresh and soft opening, with hints green apple and unripe pear coming from natural malic and latic acids, backed by subtle balanced sweetness, hints of malolactic creaminess, and clearing to the lingering length of tannins, some fairly vigourous due to its young age, and which run the gauntlet from dry leatheriness, to light phenolics, that fade slowly and becon another sip.
-Although called Bittersweet, (from the apples used), with around 26 g/litre of residual sugar it is more of a Medium Dry in character, with a drier ‘RealFeel’ due to the vibrant tannins.
+A fresh and soft opening, with hints of green apple and unripe pear coming from natural malic and lactic acids, backed by subtle balanced sweetness, hints of malolactic creaminess, and clearing to the lingering length of tannins.
+Although called Bittersweet, (from the apples used), with around 23 g/litre of residual sugar it is more of a Medium Dry in character, with a drier ‘RealFeel’ due to the vibrant tannins.

-The most apt words to describe our Bittersweet 2016 Cider are ‘Fresh and Tannic’, and most definitley ‘Food Friendly’!
+The most apt words to describe our Bittersweet 2016 Cider are ‘Fresh and Tannic’, and most definitely ‘Food Friendly’!

 Serving at 10 deg C is ideal, although it migh seem unusual, but you will find at this temperature, it is chilled enough to be refreshing but both sweetness and tannins become more prominent and its character becomes slightly more robust.
 Ice will not help this cider in any way, and in our opinion throws the balance out!